observIQ/bindplane-agent/config/google_cloud_exporter/mysql/README.md

 ## Limitations

-The collector must be installed on the Mysql system.
+The agent must be installed on the Mysql system.

 ## Prerequisites

-See the [documentation](https://github.com/observIQ/observiq-otel-collector/blob/main/docs/receivers.md) for Mysql prerequisites.
+See the [documentation](https://github.com/observIQ/bindplane-agent/blob/main/docs/receivers.md) for Mysql prerequisites.

 See the [prerequisites](../README.md) doc for Google Cloud prerequisites.